-From traversing through the treetops, to exploring natural wonderlands and tackling adrenalin-fueled obstacle courses, there’s plenty of things to do in the school holidays to entertain pint-sized punters these .
-Banish the dreaded ‘I’m bored’ and check out our top family friendly things to do in Adelaide that will keep everyone from toddlers to teens happy.
+Wondering what to do in the school holidays?
+From traversing through the treetops, to exploring natural wonderlands and tackling adrenaline-fuelled obstacle courses, there’s plenty of school holidays activities to entertain pint-sized punters.
+Check out the SA school holidays 2021 dates below and start planning with our top family friendly things to do in Adelaide that will keep everyone from toddlers to teens happy.

 Unleash your little Tarzans among the treetops in the heart of Adelaide.
 Perched in the canopy of Kurrangga Park, kids of all ages can swing, leap and climb through seven different routes with more than 70 suspended obstacles at TreeClimb.
 With courses of varying difficulty featuring ziplines, bridges, ladders, log-walks, swings and rock climbing, it’s the perfect family-friendly activity in Adelaide.
 Be sure to grab the measuring tape before you head out, your kids will have to be 100cm or taller to experience TreeClimb.